TV Tropes Needs Your Help

-- Ariel of The Little Mermaid wears a purple seashell bra as a mermaid, and in The Little Mermaid II: Return to the Sea, she wears a purple dress.
+- Ariel of The Little Mermaid wears a purple seashell bra as a mermaid, and in The Little Mermaid II: Return to the Sea, she wears a purple Pimped-Out Dress.

-- In a lot of The Merch, Jasmine from Aladdin is shown wearing the purple dress she wears towards the end of the movie, rather than her usual blue outfit.
+- In a lot of The Merch, Jasmine from Aladdin is shown wearing the purple Bare Your Midriff dress she wears towards the end of the movie, rather than her usual blue outfit.